ayberksavas/PromptAnalyze_DS210/README.md

 ![resim](https://github.com/user-attachments/assets/875a7d49-ca4c-4fb1-8fe0-da3404a0540e)

-There are some specific outliers, as you can see.
-One of them is April 24th, a Wednesday, when I interacted with AI agents over 300 times.
-Upon investigation, I realized this spike occurred because we had a CS201 homework deadline that night at 10 PM.
-It’s so sad that I wasted time chatting with AI agents instead of working on my homework.
+**-March 17th and 18th:** Over 250 interactions with AI agents across two consecutive days.
+Upon investigation, I found that **my girlfriend had a Python homework deadline on March 18th**.
+It’s such a pity that I spent time chatting with AI instead of helping her with her homework(!).

-Another instance is March 17th and 18th, when I interacted with AI over 250 times across two consecutive days.
-When I looked into what happened on those days, I found out that my girlfriend had a Python homework deadline on March 18th.
-Again, it’s such a pity that I spent my time chatting with AI all day instead of helping my girlfriend with her homework.
+**-April 24th:** Over 300 interactions with AI agents.
+This spike coincided with the **CS201 homework deadline** that night at 10 PM.
+Unfortunately, I wasted time chatting with AI instead of focusing on my own assignment(!).